Amanda-Katherine/cli-api-census-county-demographics/README.md

 2. In your terminal, cd into the proper directory: `/yourdirectory/cli-api-census-county-demographics`
 3. Run `bundle install`
 4. Run `bin/run`
-- Note: If that doesn't work or you don't have the right perimssion to run the program, try run `ruby bin/run`
+- Note: If that doesn't work or you don't have the right perimssion to run the program, try running `chmod 777` or  `ruby bin/run`

 ## Sample